situmtech/situm-cordova-plugin-wayfinding/Readme.md

 This method returns a plugin object.

-** IMPORTANT NOTE:** The settings parameter, as the time of writing, is only used by the Android platform.
+** IMPORTANT NOTE** The settings parameter, as the time of writing, is only used by the Android platform.
 It does not create problems if they are used for the iOS platform, they will be silently ignored.

 #### - unload